budach/budach.github.io/test.md

 # Class One_Hot_Encoder

-The One_Hot_Encoder class provides functions to encode a string over a given alphabet into an integer matrix of shape (len(string), len(alphabet)) where each row represents a positionin the string and each column represents a character from the alphabet.
+The One_Hot_Encoder class provides functions to encode a string over a given alphabet into an integer matrix of shape (len(string), len(alphabet)) where each row represents a position in the string and each column represents a character from the alphabet.
 Each row has exactly one 1 at the matching alphabet character and consists of 0s otherwise.

 ## Methods - Overview